actions/setup-ruby/README.md

   <a href="https://github.com/actions/setup-ruby/actions"><img alt="versions status" src="https://github.com/actions/setup-ruby/workflows/ruby-versions/badge.svg"></a>
 </p>

 This action sets up a ruby environment for versions which are installed on the [Actions Virtual Environments](https://github.com/actions/virtual-environments).

-Because virtual environments are updated, a workflow should only be bound to a minor versions.
+Virtual environments contain only one Ruby version within a 'major.minor' release, and are updated with new releases.
+Hence, a workflow should only be bound to minor versions.

-> Only supports `2.4.x`, `2.5.x`, and `2.6.x`.
+Note that a `ruby-version:` of `2.6` or `2.6.x` are equivalent.

+> Supports `2.4`, `2.5`, `2.6`, and `2.7`.

 # Usage